 - protect parts of the body

-- act as levers so we can move
+- act as levers for the muscles so we can stand and move

 The long bones of the arms and legs are supporting bones.
 The bones of the rib cage protect the organs of the chest.
 The skull bones protect the brain.

 The end of every long bone is covered with a smooth tissue called cartilage.
-Tendons hold the long bones together.
+Tendons hold the long bones together where they join.

 The bone cells

-Bone is a framework of supporting tissue called connective tissue.
-It also contains minerals such as calcium.
+Bone is a framework of soft supporting tissue called connective tissue.
+It also contains minerals such as calcium which hardens the bones.
 This framework gives the bone its strength.
 Throughout this framework are the bone cells.

 There are 3 main types of cells in our bones which work together to maintain the shape, strength and health of the bones: